 The view over the Shenandoah Valley and Luray below is incredible.

 Hawksbill Mountain is the highest peak in Shenandoah National Park so this one really is a must.
-If you want to know more about how to hike this trail then check out my guide to the best hikes in Shenandoah.
+It’s one of the best hikes on the East Coast and one of my favorites!

 While there is an easier way to hike this trail, there are still a couple of steep sections if you go that direction.